Roadworks - Forfar and Kirriemuir from January 2026

 Closures/Diversions

-Road Closures and associated diversion routes will be needed for works at Forfar and Kirriemuir.
-These will differ according to the phase of each of the projects, due to their complexities and extents and are publicised on our Roadworks and Road Closures webpage.
+Road Closures and associated diversion routes will be needed for works Kirriemuir.
+These are publicised on our Roadworks and Road Closures webpage.

 Taxi Information